5 Axis Machining: Your Ultimate Guide

 5-Axis Machine Fundamentals

-The five axes of movement are:
+The five axes of movement in a 5-axis machining system are:

-4. A-axis: rotation around the X-axis
+4. A-axis: Rotational movement around the X-axis

-5. B-axis: rotation around the Y-axis
+5. B-axis: Rotational movement around the Y-axis

 Simultaneous 5-Axis Machining